pou0ya/ISCC-RIS-EE/readme.md

-# ISCC-RIS: Integrated Sensing, Communication, and Computing for Energy Efficient RIS-aided Wireless Federated Learning
+# Integrated Sensing, Communication, and Computing for Energy Efficient RIS-aided Wireless Federated Learning

-Simulation code for the paper: **"Integrated Sensing, Communication, and Computing for Energy Efficient RIS-aided Wireless Federated Learning"**, which has been submitted to IEEE Transactions on Vehicular Technology.
+Simulation code for the paper: **"Integrated Sensing, Communication, and Computing for Energy Efficient RIS-aided Wireless Federated Learning"**, which has been published in IEEE Transactions on Vehicular Technology.

 ---